Metro-Goldwyn-Mayer Television: 1980s−1990s

-In 1981, Fred Silverman and George Reeves via InterMedia Entertainment struck a deal with the studio to produce films and TV shows.
+In 1981, Fred Silverman and George Reeves via InterMedia Entertainment struck a deal with the studio to produce films and television shows.

-In 1982, Metro-Goldwyn-Mayer Television was renamed MGM/UA Television Distribution after the merger with United Artists the previous year.
-In 1984, MGM/UA TV again launched an ad hoc TV network, MGM/UA Premiere Network, with movies.
+In 1982, Metro-Goldwyn-Mayer Television was renamed MGM/UA Entertainment Co.
+Television after the merger with United Artists the previous year.
+In 1984, MGM/UA Television again launched an ad hoc television network, MGM/UA Premiere Network, with movies.
 Also that same year, producer David Gerber, who was lured from Columbia Pictures struck a deal with MGM to produce television shows.
 In 1983, producer Jerry Ludwig has struck a two-year contract with MGM to produce programming.
 On June 12, 1985, David Gerber himself was appointed president of MGM/UA Television.

 In 1986, Ted Turner bought MGM/UA from Kirk Kerkorian, including all of the movies and television shows by MGM/UA.
-Due to a crushing debt, however, Turner was forced to return Kerkorian all of United Artists and the MGM trademark 74 days later on June 8.
+Due to a crushing debt, however, Turner was forced to return to Kerkorian all of United Artists and the MGM trademark 74 days later on June 8.
 Turner kept the pre-May 1986 MGM television shows (the holdings of Associated Artists Productions).
-Thus, when Time Warner acquired Turner Broadcasting System in October 1996, the pre-May 1986 MGM/UA TV shows became part of Warner Bros. (via its Turner Entertainment unit).
+Thus, when Time Warner acquired Turner Broadcasting System in October 1996, the pre-May 1986 MGM/UA television shows became part of Warner Bros. (via its Turner Entertainment unit).
 After Turner's sale, the television division was renamed MGM/UA Television Productions, through a merger of the separate United Artists Television, which was headed by John J. McMahon.

 On October 15, 1986, the international television branch of MGM/UA Communications, headed by former Embassy Telecommunications executive Ross Brown, is planning on to speed the release of fourteen James Bond motion pictures in many markets to which the division had owned the rights, and the strategy at the upcoming MIPCOM television market at the Cannes to get more Bond films to television that went all around the world.